Ready for publication

 ‘Apologies.
 Got distracted.’
 Arms crossed, she eyed the scene, with me as the centrepiece—rumpled, bloody, covered in pine needles.
 ‘Let’s apply a tight bandage and take you back to mine… to finish the repairs, as it were.
 The abbey is only an hour’s walk from here.’

-‘That’s grand.’
-I tried to sound cheerful.
+‘Not far at all.’
+Trying to sound cheerful.
 In the evening cold, my damp clothes stuck to me like a bodysuit of ice.
 I unpacked my waterproof jacket.
 Hester buttoned it up for me and dressed my cut with the undershirt.
-My intuition was still juggling the choices: go with her, walk off, or curl up inside the car.
+I was still juggling the choices: go with her, walk off, or curl up inside the car.
 The pines sagged, and the rain poured through my Viva’s broken window.
 My hand throbbed.
 Daylight was seeping away.
 ‘Ready when you are.’
 I pulled my red suitcase from the backseat.

 ‘Do you need all this?
 You can return for it later.
 It’s safe here.’